MohistMC/MohistWiki/install/linux.md

 Install
 ---
-Mohist 1.12.2 requires Java 8 and Mohist 1.16.5 requires up to Java 11.
+Mohist 1.12.2 requires Java 8 and Mohist 1.16.5 requires Java 11.

 When you downloaded the jar file, place it in an empty directory.